Moonshine-kels/100-days-of-code/intl/fr/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Kels

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [July 4, 2021].

 ## Log